 If Waldenstrom’s macroglobulinemia returns after the original treatment, it is called recurrent disease.
-When this occurs, a set of tests will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above, such as chemotherapy, targeted therapy, and bone marrow/stem cell transplantation, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+There are currently several new drugs and combinations of different therapies being researched in clinical trials.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment doesn’t work